Keyacom/school-code/README.md

 # school-code

-Some pages I created as part of assignments in school.
+Some code I created as part of assignments in school.